 Contraceptives

-Without contraceptives, avoiding an unwanted pregnancy is difficult, and constantly using condoms or other mechanical methods of contraception can be uncomfortable.
-Therefore, for the representatives of the weaker sex, many drugs have been developed that, when taken, pregnancy does not occur.
+Without contraceptives, it is difficult to avoid unwanted pregnancy, and constantly using condoms or other mechanical methods of protection can be inconvenient.
+Therefore, many drugs have been developed for the fairer sex, the use of which does not cause pregnancy.

-Most often, the action of contraceptives is that they do not allow the egg to attach to the walls of the uterus, so the development of the fetus becomes impossible.
-The use of contraceptives in the form of tablets is popular today, but along with positive qualities, there are also negative consequences for a woman's body:
+Most often, the effect of contraceptives is that they prevent the egg from attaching to the walls of the uterus, so the development of the fetus becomes impossible.
+The use of contraceptives in the form of pills is popular today, but along with the positive qualities, there are also negative consequences for the woman’s body:

-• violation of the menstrual cycle (with the wrong selection of the drug);
+• menstrual irregularities (due to incorrect selection of the drug);

-• swelling and weight gain (due to the body not taking medication);
+• swelling and weight gain (due to the body not taking medications);

 • hair loss, brittle nails and dry skin (due to improper selection);

-But all these qualities in 90% of cases are manifested in the wrong or self-selection of contraceptives.
-Such serious drugs can only be selected by a gynecologist, because for this it is necessary to analyze the data of the hormonal background of a woman.
-In no case do not prescribe oral contraceptives on your own, because if one girl did not feel bad from some contraceptives, this does not mean that they will suit others.
+But all these qualities in 90% of cases manifest themselves due to incorrect or independent selection of contraceptives.
+Only a gynecologist can select such serious medications, because for this it is necessary to analyze the woman’s hormonal data.
+Under no circumstances prescribe oral contraceptives on your own, because if some contraceptives don’t make one girl feel bad, this does not mean that they will suit others.

 But not everyone can use this method of protection.